-Large-sized and mid-tier audit firms have a board of directors under the partners meeting, the highest decision-making body composed by all partners, to make important decisions and administer corporate operations.
+Large-sized and mid-tier audit firms have a board of directors and the Management Committee, which are established under the partners meeting, the highest decision-making body composed by all partners, to make important decisions and administer corporate operations.
 There is also an oversight/assessment body to oversee and assess the effectiveness of management functions from a standpoint independent of the firm's management.
 The audit services division is divided into several departments that serve different regions or handle different services, and there is also a quality control division that supports audit services.
-Large-sized and mid-tier audit firms have structures more focused on functions than those seen at small and medium-sized audit firms (Figure III-1-1).
+Large-sized and mid-tier audit firms have structures more focused on functions than those seen at small and medium-sized audit firms.
+Large-sized audit firms have established departments specializing in audits of listed financial institutions and other financial institutions (Figure III-1-1).